alvareztech/twitter-bot/README.md

 # Twitter Bot

-A small bot that tells you your horoscope and lucky number in a Tweet with Artificial Intelligence.
+A little bot that tells you your horoscope and lucky number in a Tweet with Artificial Intelligence.

 ## Live